EdgeApp/react-native-airship/docs/custom-components.md

 It is also a good idea to set up a `bridge.on('clear')` callback, so your component can remove itself when somebody calls `Airship.clear`.

-The bridge also has a deprecated `onResult` method, which is equivalent to calling `on('result')`.
-Do not use `onResult` method; it will go away in the next breaking release.

 ## Layout

 The `Airship` component mounts its children inside a wrapper component.
 This wrapper component fills the entire screen, and uses padding to avoid the status bar, keyboard, notches, and other obstacles.